wrkzcoin/wrkzcoin/README.md

 ##### Prerequisites

-- You will need the following packages: boost (1.55 or higher), rocksdb, cmake, git, gcc (4.9 or higher), g++ (4.9 or higher), make, and python.
+- You will need the following packages: boost (1.55 or higher), cmake (3.8 or higher), git, gcc/g++ (7.0 or higher) or Clang (6.0 or higher), make, and python.
 Most of these should already be installed on your system.
 - For Ubuntu: `sudo apt-get install -y build-essential python-dev gcc g++ git cmake libboost-all-dev`
 - For CentOS 7 (x64): `yum install git-svn make cmake gcc gcc-c++ libstdc++-static -y`
   - Note for CentOS 7: to install later version of boost devel: